 If you’re like any other human with a computer, you’ve seen the ads for Grammarly, the grammar-checking software.
-After all, no one is perfect.
-Could these kinds of software make me better and faster at editing, taking care of the putzy nit-picking parts of the work and leaving me free to ponder the weightier issues in the text?
+I began to wonder.
+Could these kinds of software make me better and faster at editing, taking care of the nitpicky parts of the work and leaving me free to ponder the weightier issues in the text?

 As a technical writer, though, I had my doubts.
 It's one thing to be able to edit a high school book report or a casual email; it's another thing entirely to parse and reconstruct the word tangles and consistency issues that appear in most technical reports.
 Technical writing is often like cooked spaghetti.
 It's either so loose and slippery it runs right through your fingers, or it's so sticky that it welds itself together into a hard, unpalatable mass.

 With these questions in mind, I decided to put Grammarly to the test.
 And because most technical content is written in Microsoft Word, I thought I should evaluate Word’s grammar feature as well.
 I wanted to see for myself what value these two go-to products might offer to those who write about scientific and technical subjects.

 One thing I was sure of was that I wanted a realistic assessment of these tools in the trenches.
 To achieve this, I took sections from actual technical reports, removed all identifying features, and ran them through the two editing products in order to create apples-to-apples comparisons.